jpglab/jpglab/prompt_history/35_deduplicate.md

 Goals:

-* Write a TypeScript script that lists every exported member recursively (type, interface, class, function, const, ANYTHING) in the entire `src` directory
+* We have a script that analyzes all the exported members in every file in the repo.
+The fact that these are "exports" is not helpful or actionable inherently, it just gives us a good overview of WHAT functionality exists and WHERE in the repo it lives.
+That script is in `scripts/analyze-exports.ts` for you to run.
 * After you have the script output, analyze the logs and try to identify the functionality of each export.
 Don't write a script for this, analyze it manually.
-* After you have identified the purpose of each, identify areas where we (write a script for this, analyze it manually):
+* After you have identified the purpose of each, identify areas in the codebase where (1) we have duplicated functionality in multiple places, (2) we have unused functionality which we are not consuming anywhere, or (3) things are overly complex.
+Don't write a script for this, analyze it manually.
+Output bullet points with specific references to files for each of these categories.
-    - have duplicated functionality in multiple places
-    - have or unused functionality which we are not consuming anywhere else